thymeleaf/thymeleaf-docs/docs/articles/springmvcaccessdata.md

+---
-% Spring MVC and Thymeleaf: how to acess data from templates
+title: Spring MVC and Thymeleaf: how to access data from templates
-% Rafa&#322; Borowiec &mdash; <a href="http://blog.codeleak.pl" target="_blank">http://blog.codeleak.pl</a>
+author: 'Rafa&#322; Borowiec &mdash; <a href="http://blog.codeleak.pl" target="_blank">http://blog.codeleak.pl</a>'
+---

-Spring MVC and Thymeleaf: how to acess data from templates
+Spring MVC and Thymeleaf: how to access data from templates
 ==========================================================

 In a typical Spring MVC application, `@Controller` classes are responsible for preparing a model map with data and selecting a view to be rendered.
 This _model map_ allows for the complete abstraction of the view technology and, in the case of Thymeleaf, it is transformed into a `VariablesMap` object (part of the Thymeleaf _template execution context_) that makes all the defined variables available to expressions executed in templates.